pgourlain/PGrok/README.md

 - PGROK_LOCALHOST
     - list on localhost only, used in debug mode
 - PGROK_SINGLE_TUNNEL
-    - activate single tunnel mode.
+    - activate single tunnel mode on http.
 It means that only one client will be accepted
+- PGROK_TCPPORT
+    - port to listen for tcp, switch to tcp mode if specified

 ## Server installation using executable only